microsoft/dotnet/Documentation/compatibility/wpf-accessibility-improvements-48.md

 **SizeOfSet and PositionInSet Support**
 Windows 10 introduced the  SizeOfSet and PositionInSet [UIAutomation properties](/windows/desktop/winauto/uiauto-automation-element-propids), which are used by applications to describe the count of items in a set.
 UIAutomation client applications such as screen readers can then query an application for these properties and announce an accurate representation of the application’s UI.

 This feature adds support for WPF applications to expose these two properties to UIAutomation.
-This can be accomplished in two ways:
+These two properties can be exposed to UIAutomation in either of two ways:

 - __Dependency Properties__<br/> The  [SizeOfSet](xref:System.Windows.Automation.AutomationProperties.SizeOfSetProperty) and [PositionInSet](xref:System.Windows.Automation.AutomationProperties.PositionInSetProperty) [dependency properties](xref:System.Windows.DependencyProperty) have been added to the <xref:System.Windows.Automation.AutomationProperties> class.
 A developer can set their values via XAML:
 ```xaml